Featured Post

 Academic Journey

 I am an alum of UC Berkeley, where as a Berkeley Haas Scholar, I conducted independent research on awe and empathy in autism, mentored by Prof. Dacher Keltner.
-During my time at Berkeley, I worked as a Research Assistant in multiple psychology research labs and at the UC Berkeley Disability Lab.
+During my time at Berkeley, I worked as a Research Assistant in multiple psychology research labs (Hinshaw Lab, Golden Bear Mood and Sleep Research Clinic) and at the UC Berkeley Disability Lab.

-My early fascination with neuroscience and psycholgy can be traced back to my childhood, when I was captivated by the illustrations of the nervous system in the medical textbooks belonging to my aunt and uncle, both doctors.
-It feels serendipitous that I now spend my time investigating sensory systems in autism.
+My early fascination with neuroscience and psychology can be traced back to my childhood, when I was captivated by the illustrations of the nervous system in the medical textbooks belonging to my aunt and uncle, both doctors.
+I did not expect to be here, so it feels serendipitous that I now spend my time investigating sensory systems in autism.

-Outside of academia, I am also an avid poet, philosopher, and creative writer.
+Outside of academia, I am also an avid poetphilosopher, and creative writer.
 My literary works have won awards, been published in anthologies, and even informed character development for a Netflix science-themed animated series and movie.
-As a middle schooler I won the prestigious Scholastic Writing Award which I received in Carnegie Hall and my work went to to be published in an anthology with a foreword by the Nobel Laureate, Elie Wiesel.
+As a middle schooler I won the prestigious Scholastic Gold Medal for Writing which I received in Carnegie Hall and my work went to to be published in an anthology with a foreword by the Nobel Laureate, Elie Wiesel.

 Honors & Awards